niebert/imgmap/README.md

 * [Adapted Source code of Image Editor by Adam Maschek](https://github.com/niebert/imgmap) in docs folder
 * [Download Link of Adapted ImageMap Editor](https://github.com/niebert/imgmap/archive/master.zip)
 * [Loading Images into a HTML5 WebApp](https://www.html5rocks.com/en/tutorials/file/dndfiles/) needed for uploading local images provided by  Eric Bidelman
+* [FileSaver.js](https://github.com/eligrey/FileSaver.js) by Eli Grey to emulate saving file (with the Download features of webbrowsers) in WebApps.
+* [JSZip](http://stuartk.com/jszip) to bundle the HTML5 files necessary for complete working example of the image map or the panorama image.
+* [JSZipUtils]() to download resources from a source.

 ## Acknowledgement
 Special thanks to [Adam Maschek](https://github.com/maschek) for sharing the code for Javascript ImageMap Editor on Github.